scoremedia-archived/thampi/docs/tutorial.md

 ```

 * It has created a file called `zappa_settings.json`.
-This file is used to by the Zappa framework.
+This file is used by the Zappa framework.
 You'll note that some defaults have been filled up which are suitable for machine learning projects.
 For more details on how you can customize `zappa_settings.json`, check out [zappa docs](https://github.com/Miserlou/Zappa#advanced-settings)

 * Within `zappa_settings.json`, thampi adds a key `thampi`.
 All thampi specific settings will go here.
 Note: `zappa` has no idea of `thampi`.
 It's just a convenient place to store the `thampi` relevant configuration.